 What’s the Best Fit?

 It’s one thing to know you want to expand your professional design services, but it’s another to be able to figure out the best direction to go in!
-When choosing the best options for expanding services, it’s helpful to consider what would be a natural and complementary fit with what you already offer.
+When choosing the best options for expanding your services, it’s helpful to consider what would be a natural and complementary fit with what you already offer.
 Are you an interior decorator?
 Consider helping clients further beautify and maximize their space by becoming a professional organizer.
 Are you a feng shui professional?
 Maybe clients looking for a home stager would appreciate your knowledge of balancing spaces and creating a positive flow in the home.

 Whichever direction you decide to go in, you’ll save yourself time and money in marketing if you can promote all offered services at once.
 Plus, if a client loves the work you did in one design area, they’ll be confident that you can do equally great work on a related job!

 Where to Start?

 After you’ve considered the professional design service that fits best with your existing business, how do you actually get started on expansion?
 For many people, taking an online course in the new service area is the most logical first step.
 Even for experienced design professionals, new services mean new skill sets, and formal education combined with lots of practice is often the best way to learn.
 Online courses for will let you learn everything you need about your new area while fitting around your current work schedule.

 You can start incorporating your new service into future marketing plans and business development, but make sure you don’t start actively promoting your latest venture until you’re ready to actually offer it with skill and professionalism.